Staying at the New York Athletic Club (NYAC)

 CHECK-IN 8/10

 My room is ready and I’m given a key, collect my bags, and set off exploring.
-I would have loved a tour of the Club, but as I mentioned this is a holiday weekend, and short of staff, there is no one available to show me around.
+I would have loved a tour of the Club, but as I mentioned, this is a holiday weekend, and there is a shortage of staff, so no one is available to show me around.

 Views of New York from NYAC